-February 25 until April 2 (weekends, March Break, and holidays) Mountsberg Conservation Area welcomes visitors to the working sugar bush at Maple Town and Crawford Lake Conservation Area presents Sweet Water Season, a celebration of the Indigenous origins of maple sugaring.
-With the support of Ontario150, both parks are featuring additional Maple150 themed events throughout the season.
+February 24 until April 2 (weekends, March Break, and holidays) Mountsberg Conservation Area welcomes visitors to the working sugar bush at Maple Town and Crawford Lake Conservation Area presents Sweet Water Season, a celebration of the Indigenous heritage of maple sugaring.

 The sugar bush at Mountsberg’s Maple Town has been producing maple magic for more than 150 years and educating the public for over 30 years.

 The park will tap about 400 trees this spring and the watery sap will be magically transformed into sweet maple syrup in the Sugar Shanty.
 How will it be served?
 Over piping hot pancakes in the Pancake House, of course!
 Maple, candy tasting, guided wagon rides and tours of the sugar bush with Conservation Halton’s knowledgeable staff round out the Maple Town experience.

 Of course, a trip to Mountsberg wouldn’t be complete without a visit to the Raptor Centre.
 The birds of prey will be stretching their wings in the outdoor theatre (weather permitting) as they greet visitors during shows at 11am, 12pm, 1pm, 2pm, and 3pm.
 Then take a stroll on the newly updated and wheelchair friendly trail around the centre to learn more about these amazing creatures.

 Mountsberg’s sugar bush has been producing maple magic for almost 150 years and educating the public for more than 30 years.
 Approximately 600 trees are tapped during this most Canadian of seasons and the watery sap is be magically transformed into sweet maple syrup in the Sugar Shanty.